 The test-takers also need to complete two general training writing test tasks.
 Let us discuss these two tasks elaborately:

-In task one of general training writing, the test takers are presented with a situation, and they need to write a personal response in the form of an informal, semi-formal, or formal letter.
+In task one of general training writing, the test takers are presented with a situation and need to write a personal response in the form of an informal, semi-formal, or formal letter.
 The length should be at least 150 words in the answer booklet provided.
 They are asked to write about common everyday situations.

-The writing style depends according to the audience they are asked to write and how well they are familiar with them.
+The writing style depends according to the audience they are asked to write to and how well they are familiar with them.
 In task one, The test takers should spend 20 minutes and write at least 150 words.
-They also keep in mind that they will be penalized if they provide any irrelevant information and an off-topic answer.
+They also keep in mind that they will be penalized if they provide irrelevant information and an off-topic answer.

 The test takers have to write a semi-formal/discursive essay in task two.
 They are provided the topics of general interest.
 The length should be at least 250 words, and they have to write a full answer with relevant information.
 They will be penalized if they provide any irrelevant information.
 They will get 40 minutes to complete the task.